Hypsodont

-Hypsodont is a pattern of dentition characterized by with high crowns, providing extra material for wear and tear.
-Some examples of animals with hypsodont dentition are cows and horses; all animals that feed on gritty, fibrous material.
+Hypsodont is a pattern of dentition characterized by with high crowns, providing extra material for wear.
+Examples of animals with hypsodont dentition are cattle, horses, and deer.
+These animals will pick up gritty, fibrous material such as dirt into their mouth while grazing grass, and thus wear down their dentition more quickly than a select diet.
 The opposite condition is called brachydont.

 Evolution

 Since the morphology of the hypsodont tooth is suited to a more abrasive diet, hypsodonty was thought to have evolved concurrently with the spread of grasslands.
 Grass contains phytoliths, silica-rich granules, which wear away dental tissue more quickly.
 Analysis has shown, however, that the development of this morphology is out of sync with the spread and flourishing of grasslands.
 Instead, the ingestion of grit and soil is hypothesized to be the primary driver of hypsodonty, a hypothesis termed the grit, not grass hypothesis.